 Front Door: Our Mini Paint Kit is the perfect choice for painting your front door.
 The power combo of the Mini Roller Frame and Microfiber Roller combo offers plenty of coverage, but still allows for plenty of control when painting a relatively small surface area.
 Of course, no two doors are created equal.
 If your front door has smaller decorative details or hard-to-paint corners, you might want to bust out your angled paint brush again.

 Siding: If you have a small, single story home or are a beginner who wants to play it safe, a quality paint roller with an extension pole is the way to go.
-But keep in mind, painting your home siding with roller will require a lot of time and muscle.
-If you’re looking to save time, a paint will hands-down be the most efficient way to get the job done.
+But keep in mind, painting your home siding with a roller will require a lot of time and muscle.
+If you’re looking to save time, a paint sprayer will hands-down be the most efficient way to get the job done.
 Not only does a paint sprayer give you lots of coverage, but it also increases your reach so you can cover more surface area quickly.
 Fortunately, you can easily rent a paint sprayer from a big-box hardware store.

 Clean Your Exterior

 There’s a reason why we always recommend painting a dry, clean surface.
 Not only will painting over dirty walls make it harder for your paint to stick, but you might wind up with an uneven texture or coat that cracks and peels over time.
 (Um, no thank you.)
 Unlike your interior—which is protected by doors and windows—your home’s exterior is going toe-to-toe with the elements every single day.
 You’d be amazed—and maybe a little grossed out—by how much dirt, pollen, mildew is on your home’s exterior, making a thorough clean even more important.